Prerelease:Crash Bash

 - The warp room is very different.
 There are no teleport option to other warp rooms or Load/Save neither boss level.

-- Bouncing in the purple ! crates in Pogo Painter won't show the player's total score.
+- Breaking the purple ! crates won't show the player's color score.

 Press Kit Images

-- Crate Crush genre was originally called just "Bash".
+- The Crate Crush minigame type was originally simply referred to as "Bash".

 - The text uses the letter X in favor of the ✕ button symbol.